How to protect your startup brand from unauthorized use?

 Though, the authorized owner can allow anyone to use such a copyright mark by way of licensing or assigning it in exchange for money or other gains.

-On the other hand, there is no protection through copyright for any work which is a form of trade names, slogans, a single phrase or any parodies of copyright work.
+On the other hand, there is no protection through copyright for any work which is a form of trade name, slogan, a single phrase, or any parodies of copyrighted work.

 Plenty of global brands choose certain places or characters within their brand work to copyright it.
 For example, the golden “M” (two French Fries) of McDonald’s Brands is copyrighted globally to get added protection.